Skip to content

 1. Select the relevant file from your device.

-2. Ensure Display name meaningfully describes the contents without having to open the file.
+2. In the File Options panel, enter a Display name (title) that meaningfully describes the contents without having to open the file.

 3. Set File Options to View and download.